Qminder/javascript-api/README.md

 Qminder.tickets refers to TicketService, for which you can find documentation in the [API reference][api].

+Alternatively, you can send a [GraphQL](https://graphql.org/) query to the Qminder API:

+    const locations = await Qminder.graphql(`{
+        locations {
+            id
+            name
+        }
+    }`);

+The GraphQL API is self-documenting.
+Specialized query tools and IDE integrations can automatically query the API schema and validate queries before they are sent.

 ### Testing changes to Javascript API in another project

 When contributing to the JS API, you may wish to test if it works in a project that utilizes the API